For Cleo – The Mission

 Exactly what IS in your dog or cat’s commercial food?

 Our kitty, Cleo loved to eat, especially Fancy Feast and tuna.
-We also would leave dry kibble type food out for her most of the time.
+We would also leave dry kibble type food out for her most of the time.
 We did what the veterinarians of that time suggested and at the last years of her life, we were told she “had” to be fed a special “science” diet food.
-If only I knew then what I know now.
+If only we knew then what we know now.
 Have you ever said that?
 We do the best we can in the moment and hopefully learn, grow and change for the better.

 My journey with animal communication and healing (Reiki) started in 1994, just before Cleo made her transition.
 Sometimes good things come out of deep sadness.
 My life was forever changed, but little did I know the extent.
 Cleo started me on a “mission.”
 Oh my dearest “Iddy-Biddy-Kitty”!
 First step… Cleo let me on a very eye opening journey to learn about animal diet and nutrition, as well as, homeopathy.

-The National Center for Homeopathy happens to be about 20 minutes away from where I live and in the summer, they offer courses for professionals as well as people like you and me.
-I signed up for homeopathy for animals taught by a wonderful veterinarian, Christina Chambreau.
+Step 1 began at The National Center for Homeopathy, which happens to be located about 20 minutes away from where I live.
+During the summer, The National Center for Homeopathy offered courses for professionals as well as people like you and me.
+I signed up for Homeopathy for Animals, taught by a wonderful veterinarian Christina Chambreau.
 At least half of the class was made up of practicing veterinarians.
 I felt over my head, but something “told” me to attend anyway.
 At the beginning of the several day course, Dr. Chambreau shared with us that a major key to animal health is diet and nutrition.

-Diet and nutrition seemed to be the foundation for good health and healing for both animals and humans.
+Diet and nutrition is a major key and the foundation for good health and healing for both animals and humans.
 Dr Chambreau was such a fun teacher and loved to tell stories and demonstrate her points in a dramatic way.
 She introduced us to the idea of feeding raw food.
 What?
 Keep in mind that this was 1994.
 Most of us in the class were concerned by the thought of feeding raw meat to our animal companions, but she had our attention.
 Her reasoning was that food in its raw form is closest to what an animal would eat if they were living in the wild.
 That made sense to me.

-Next, we learned about the ingredients that were in almost all commercial pet food from kibble to canned.
+Next, we learned about the ingredients that are in almost all commercial pet food from kibble to canned.
 All of us were shocked!
 (Again keep in mind that it was 1994 and we did not have nearly the choices for our animal companions that we have now.)
-She talked about how the nutrients in our food in its raw form (fruit, vegetables, meats, dairy, etc.) is killed when it is cooked and the more processed any food is the less healthy or alive the nutrients are.
+She talked about how the good and healthy nutrients in our food in its raw form (fruit, vegetables, meats, dairy, etc.) is killed when it is cooked and the more processed any food is the less healthy or alive the nutrients are.
 Hum.
 So cooking not only kills bad “bugs”, cooking also kills the healthy good ingredients.
 That was interesting food for thought!

-Next, she did a demonstration.
+Next, Dr Chambreau did a demonstration.
 She stood next to the window in the class room and said, “This is raw food.”
 She placed raw food at the top of her list as the healthiest thing you can give your animal companion.

 Next, she walked just outside the classroom door and said, “This is canned food.”

-Finally, she walked way down the hall and said, “This is kibble or dried food!!!”
+Finally, she walked way down the hall, out of our sight and yelled, “This is kibble or dried food!!!”
 We all were amazed and kind of shocked.
 It was hard for some of us to comprehend.
 And then there are the ingredients…

 Do you want to know what is actually in your animal companion’s food?